 |Motorhomes or motor caravans (more than 3.05 tonnes maximum unladen weight)||30||50||60||70|

 |Buses, coaches and minibuses (not more than 12 metres overall length)||30||50||60||70|

 |Buses, coaches and minibuses (more than 12 metres overall length)||30||50||60||60|

 |Goods vehicles (more than 7.5 tonnes maximum laden weight) in England and Wales||30||50||60||60|

 Prosecutions, convictions and sentences for motoring offences have all increased by 3% over the last year.
 The number of defendants prosecuted increased from 670,000 in 2017 to 691,000, with convictions and sentences increasing from 600,000 to 619,000.
 The chances of conviction is increasing all the time.

-Just over half (52%) of defendants prosecuted for motoring offences in 2018 were prosecuted for speed limit and vehicle insurance offences.
+Just over half (52%) of defendants prosecuted for motoring offences in 2018 were prosecuted for speed limit and vehicle insurance offences (what happens if you are caught driving without insurance).
 The conviction ratio for all motoring offences was 90% in 2018 and has been increasing year-on-year since 2013, when the conviction ratio was 85%.

 Decreasing Motoring Prosecution Categories